paritytech/react-native-substrate-sign/README.md

 # react-native-substrate-sign

 This React Native library packages practical crypto functions written in Rust for Substrate, Polkadot and Ethereum.
+Originally used for [Parity Signer](https://github.com/paritytech/parity-signer/).

 ## Getting started